You finally bought the perfect wood for your home project. After hours of research and comparing different wood styles, you pulled the trigger.

 Mix 3 cups of Borax with a gallon of water in a large bucket, stirring until the mixture has dissolved completely.
 Use a sponge to prime and coat the wood’s surface.
 You’ll need to let it dry for 6 to 7 days, so the chemicals absorb fully into the wood.

 If crystals remain on the wood after the Borax dries, use a bristle brush to scrub those off.
 Be sure to wear a respirator and safety goggles to shield yourself from the harsh chemicals.
+This is an essential step in how to finish reclaimed wood.

 5. Strip Any Paint From The Woods Previous Purpose